 If you're like us, your pets are members of your family.
 When you can't be home for them, whether because of work, play, or other obligations, you want them taken care of with the same love and attention you give them.
 That's exactly what we do at Miss Molly's Pet Services (in Ashland, Oregon)--Because we love pets!

-Miss Molly's Pet Services offers a variety of options; Our newest service offers "Sleepovers" for our Doggie Daycare Guests and we also provide various other pet services--Choose the schedule and services you want, and we'll do the rest.
+Miss Molly's Pet Services still offers a variety of pet services--Choose the schedule and services you want, and we'll do the rest.

 It's wonderful to get home to healthy, happy animals!
 Thanks again, Kathryn F.